- Location

 Your application will be reviewed by the admissions team and you will either be:

-- Invited to book an interview session.
+- Invited to book a short interview session.
 Please bring copies of your qualifications to interview.

 - Advised that your application is unsuccessful – you have not met the entry requirements for this course and are advised to contact the College Student Advice Centres to discuss alternative options which may be available to you.